 This includes trips and activities in your course.

-For example transport, alpine resort lift cards, trip accomodation and so on.
-Note that there are separate costs for the main courses and the plus courses.
+For example transport, alpine resort lift cards, trip accommodation and so on.
+Note that there are separate costs for the main courses.

-ScolarshipsStudents with a Norwegian citizenship are entitled to a grant from the government of NOK 104,080.- Students without a Norwegian citizenship are not able to receive the grant unless they have lived in Norway for several years.
+ScolarshipsStudents with a Norwegian citizenship are entitled to a grant from the government of about NOK 110,000.- Students without a Norwegian citizenship are not able to receive the grant unless they have lived in Norway for several years.

-Lets say you select plus course Learning Norwegian, base course ballsport, school trip Norway and regular dorm standard. (double room – shared bathroom).
+Lets say you select plus course Learning Norwegian, base course Sports Outdoor Allround, school trip Norway and regular dorm standard. (double room – shared bathroom).

 The price will be as follows: